theprivateer/philstephensdotcom/source/_posts/2017-07-21-creating-an-embedded-hashtag-system-in-laravel-part-2.md

 ---
-extends: _layouts.dev
+extends: _layouts.post
 section: content
 date: 2017-07-21
 title: Creating an embedded hashtag system in Laravel - Part 2
+categories: [development]
 ---
 # Creating an embedded hashtag system in Laravel - Part 2

 **Part 1 of this tutorial can be found at [Creating an embedded hashtag system in Laravel - Part 1](/blog/creating-an-embedded-hashtag-system-in-laravel-part-1).**

 In my previous post I outlined how to set up an embedded tagging system that will extract hashtags from a post, convert them into clickable hyperlinks, and attach them to the post.
 In this article we will look at wiring up a convenient autocomplete in the UI that not only allows for quicker writing, but also consistency in the use of tags.